Epistemic Phase Transitions in Mathematical Proofs: Results

-Across our sample of both machine and human proofs, these $\alpha$ values cluster tightly around two (Table~\ref{alpha_list}; fit using the methods of Ref.~\cite{clauset2009power}).
-This pattern, of both an exponential distribution for in-degree, and the particular value of $\alpha$ for the out-degree power-law tail, is a characteristic sign of the generative assembly model of Ref.~\cite{redner,redner2}.
-This construction process has two steps: first, a new node chooses some number of nodes to depend upon; second, from that set of chosen nodes, it chooses to link to some of their dependencies in a probabilistic fashion.
-It is found in both cultural and biological systems governed by successive accretion of links in a distinctive pattern associated with opportunistic tinkering and reuse~\cite{sole}.
+Across our sample of both machine and human proofs, these $\alpha$ values cluster tightly around two (Table~\ref{alpha_list}; fit using the methods of \citeA{clauset2009power}).

+This pattern, of both an exponential distribution for in-degree, and the particular value of $\alpha$ for the out-degree power-law tail, is a characteristic sign of the generative assembly model of \citeA{redner} and \citeA{redner2}.
+The network construction process of that model has two steps: first, a new node chooses some number of nodes to depend upon; second, from that set of chosen nodes, it chooses to link to some of their dependencies in a probabilistic fashion.
+It is found in both cultural and biological systems governed by successive accretion of links in a distinctive pattern associated with opportunistic ``tinkering and reuse''~\cite{sole}. ``Tinkering and reuse'' means that a node is not simply used multiple times in a proof, but that parts of its precursors are used in new ways as well (the term ``tinkering'' comes from how this effect works in engineered and biological systems; here it makes more sense to talk in terms of ``repurposing'').

+Taking the example of Fig.~\ref{demo_figure}, imagine that claim $C$ was used twice in a larger proof, to establish, say, claims $C^\prime$ and $C^{\prime\prime}$.
+The tinkering and reuse process would make it more likely that $C^\prime$ would simultaneously rely on both $C$ and one of $C$'s precursors (say, $u$); meanwhile, $C^{\prime\prime}$ might make use of a different part of $C$, say $q$.
+While $u$ and $q$ might have been originally understood in terms of how the establish $C$, the construction process puts them to new uses associated with $C$'s ultimate task.

+The general version of this process leads to a series of topological properties, including, characteristically, the values of $\alpha$ seen in Table~\ref{alpha_list}, as well as high levels of modularity consistent with the firewall effect discussed below.
+It provides one explanation for the unusual statistical properties of our networks, that fits with a natural generative process.